Graduation with Distinction

 - Presentation Guidelines, by the Illinois Office of Undergraduate Research

 Your poster or oral presentation at the University’s Undergraduate Research Symposium or SIB’s Undergraduate Research Symposium will be attended by the SIB Distinction Committee, which consists of 3-4 SIB faculty members.
 They will be evaluating the extent to which you understand the context of your project and interpretation of your results.
 If considered for High or Highest Distinction, your research paper will also be read and evaluated by members of the SIB Distinction Committee.
 Committee members may ask other faculty for additional evaluation of papers that fall outside their range of expertise.
 Remember that committee members will consider clarity of expression as they read your paper.
-In addition, the committee members will also take into account the Distinction Evaluation Form completed and submitted by your faculty research advisor.
+In addition, the committee members will also take into account the Evaluation Form (pdf) completed and submitted by your faculty research advisor.

-The criteria of evaluation include whether the student has made a substantial investment of time and effort on the project, and whether the student gained a substantive research experience, achieved an in-depth understanding of the research, and greatly advanced his/her ability in scientific thought, conducting of research, and production of a high quality poster or scientific manuscript.
+The Evaluation Criteria (pdf) include whether the student has made a substantial investment of time and effort on the project, and whether the student gained a substantive research experience, achieved an in-depth understanding of the research, and greatly advanced his/her ability in scientific thought, conducting of research, and production of a high quality poster or scientific manuscript.
 A secondary consideration in deciding the level of distinction will be the quality of the presentation, particularly a demonstration of a sound understanding of the science of their project.
 The Committee will decide which projects, if any, are worthy of Distinction, High Distinction, or Highest Distinction for Excellence in Research.
 As a part of this evaluation process, the committee may interview some students.
 If you are interviewed, you will be asked to discuss your work and will be questioned on its technical aspects, the interpretation of results and the significance of the research.
 The objective of this interview is to find out how well you understand what you did, why you did it (the scientific reason), and what the results mean in relation to other knowledge in the field.

-Please be aware that COVID-related circumstances may require the School to change deadline dates and presentation requirements.
+Please be aware that COVID-related circumstances may require the School of Integrative Biology to change deadline dates and presentation requirements.
 As examples, both poster and oral presentations may need to be conducted virtually.
 We understand that students are conducting research and preparing presentations under very challenging times.
 The SIB Distinction Committee may also need to modify expectations for distinction consideration and how student projects are evaluated, with the students’ best interest always in mind.
 If the campus response to COVID changes, please return to this page for updates.